PritK99/Pixels/The ancient secrets of computer vision/Lec_3/Readme.md

       x + (y * im.w) + (c*im.w * im.h)

 where im.c , im.h represent the total width and height of image respectively

+### Colour spaces other than RGB (HSV)

+Hues are the three primary colors (red, blue, and yellow).
+So when you ask what is hue, you mean is it red, blue or green ?
+Value is simply relative lightness and darkness of colour.
+Saturation is the intensity of colour